10 common HR pitfalls to avoid

 It is important to think carefully about the skills required and to be able to justify why a person is selected for a job over and above other candidates.
 It is recommended to create a specific job description as well as tailored checklist for each role.
 The job description should be discussed during the interview process and used every time you recruit for this position to ensure consistency.

-When it comes to making the hiring decision, ideally there are more than one person involved in the decision making to get a holistic view of the selected candidates – including an interview by a soon-to-be colleague, if possible.
+When it comes to making the hiring decision, ideally there is more than one person involved in the decision-making to get a holistic view of the selected candidates – including an interview by a soon-to-be colleague, if possible.

 3. Incorrect employment structures